Skip to main content

 Here's how Co-op Energy's customer and policy assessments break down:

-Based on a survey of 177 Co-op Energy customers, a Which? energy company request for information and desk research, carried out in September and October 2024.
+Based on a survey of 112 Co-op Energy customers carried out in September-October 2025, and a Which? energy company request for information and desk research in September-November 2025.

 Find out how Co-op Energy compares with other energy companies – click to see our full results of the best and worst energy companies.